malaviya-parth/CN/05_Network Layer/03_IPHeader/03_fragmentation.md

 ## Fragmentation:
 - Application Layer bits are segemented at transport layer
   - Maximum Segment size: 65515
-  - Maximum Payload Size: 655495
+  - Maximum Payload Size: 65495
 - Then it is converted into Datagram in network layer
   - Maximum Datagram Size: 65535
   - Maximum Payload Size: 65515
-- Then it is converted into fram at DLL
+- Then it is converted into frame at DLL
   - Maximum Frame Size: 1518 bytes
   - Maximum Payload Size: 1500 bytes
 - From Netwrok layer to DLL we need to divide the packet into small frames known as fragmentation.